About me

 Thank you for stopping by!
 I am Pedro David García Fernández (David García), and here you can find my research interests.
 If you think we could work together, please feel free to contact me here.

 I am interested in complexity and emergent phenomena in nanophotonic systems.
-My research background is primarily in disordered photonics, where I study how fabrication imperfections, randomness, and broken symmetries—ubiquitous across nature and length scales—shape light–matter interaction in nanostructures with short- and long-range spatial correlations.
+My research background is primarily in disordered photonics, where I study how fabrication imperfections, randomness, and broken symmetries—ubiquitous across nature and length scales—shape light–matter interactions in nanostructures with short- and long-range spatial correlations.
 When disorder occurs at length scales comparable to the wavelength of propagating waves (optical, mechanical, or electronic), it can profoundly modify transport through scattering and interference, leading to phenomena such as diffusion, localization, and enhanced light–matter coupling.

 In December 2021, I was appointed tenured researcher (Científico Titular) at the Spanish National Research Council (CSIC).
 I am currently setting up a research line on complex optomechanics and neuromorphic photonics at the Instituto de Ciencia de Materiales de Madrid (ICMM-CSIC).
 If you are interested, please contact me here.